Skip to main content

 In addition to the state-level agreements, schools may have more requirements.
 Students who want to transfer should talk to academic advisors at both schools.

-Associate of Science - Transfer Degree
+Associate in Science - Transfer Degree

-Associate of Science - Transfer Degree
+Associate in Science - Transfer Degree

 A science or engineering transfer degree: